favonia/cloudflare-ddns/docs/designs/core/project-principles.markdown

 ### 4. Operator Clarity

 - Detect operator misconfigurations early.
+- Implicit defaults must be semantically identical to some explicit value, so operators can restate the default choice explicitly without changing behavior.
 - Explain behavior through observable outcomes, operator decisions, and actionable next steps.
 - Mention internal mechanisms only when they change operator decisions.